ltearno/conference-gwt-offline-demo/README.md

 ## What is it more ?

+(Sorry, that's a post-it for me to later details the following aspects of the application)

 Having SQL on the client side
 sql.js
 mini orm => get results on the left side, no callbacks ! make complex queries